surniaulula/wpsso/readme.txt

 * **New Features**
 	* Added a new WPSSO Commerce Manager Catalog Feed XML add-on.
+	* Added an integration module for the Perfect Images plugin.
 * **Improvements**
 	* Updated the Yoast SEO compatibility filter to keep its breadcrumbs markup.
 * **Bugfixes**